Computer mouse: Elastic 3D mice

+3DConnexion's 3D mice have been commercially successful over decades.
+They are used in combination with the conventional mouse for CAD.
+The Space Mouse is used to orient the target object or change the viewpoint with the non-dominant hand, whereas the dominant hand operates the computer mouse for conventional CAD GUI operation.
+This is a kind of space-multiplexed input where the 6 DoF input device acts as a graspable user interface that is always connected to the view port.

+Force feedback

+With force feedback the device stiffness can dynamically be adapted to the task just performed by the user, e.g. performing positioning tasks with less stiffness than navigation tasks.

 Tactile mice

 In 2000, Logitech introduced a "tactile mouse" known as the "iFeel Mouse" developed by Immersion Corporation that contained a small actuator to enable the mouse to generate simulated physical sensations.
 Such a mouse can augment user-interfaces with haptic feedback, such as giving feedback when crossing a window boundary.
 To surf the internet by touch-enabled mouse was first developed in 1996 and first implemented commercially by the Wingman Force Feedback Mouse.
 It requires the user to be able to feel depth or hardness; this ability was realized with the first electrorheological tactile mice but never marketed.

 Pucks

 Tablet digitizers are sometimes used with accessories called pucks, devices which rely on absolute positioning, but can be configured for sufficiently mouse-like relative tracking that they are sometimes marketed as mice.

 Ergonomic mice

 As the name suggests, this type of mouse is intended to provide optimum comfort and avoid injuries such as carpal tunnel syndrome, arthritis, and other repetitive strain injuries.
 It is designed to fit natural hand position and movements, to reduce discomfort.

 When holding a typical mouse, the ulna and radius bones on the arm are crossed.
 Some designs attempt to place the palm more vertically, so the bones take more natural parallel position.

+Increasing mouse height and angling the mouse topcase can improve wrist posture without negatively affecting performance.
 Some limit wrist movement, encouraging arm movement instead, that may be less precise but more optimal from the health point of view.
 A mouse may be angled from the thumb downward to the opposite side – this is known to reduce wrist pronation.
 However such optimizations make the mouse right or left hand specific, making more problematic to change the tired hand.
 Time has criticized manufacturers for offering few or no left-handed ergonomic mice: "Oftentimes I felt like I was dealing with someone who'd never actually met a left-handed person before."

 Another solution is a pointing bar device.
 The so-called roller bar mouse is positioned snugly in front of the keyboard, thus allowing bi-manual accessibility.